carueda/tscfg/readme.md

-The tool supports all types handled by Typesafe Config (string, int, long, double, boolean, duration, size-in-bytes, list) and has good test coverage.
+The tool supports all types handled by Typesafe Config (string, int, long, double, boolean, duration, size-in-bytes, list) and has great test coverage.
 Possible improvements include a more standard command line interface, a proper tscfg library, and perhaps a revision of the syntax for types.